jakubDoka/gogen/README.md

 )*/
 ```

-Last type of block is ign-block and its for ignoring pieces of code.
-As gogen takes notes about all items in your package, so it can annotate all items with `(package name).` in case of external generation.
+Last type of block is ign-block that its for ignoring pieces of code.
+Gogen takes notes about all items in your package, so it can annotate all items with `(package name).` in case of external generation.
 You may be shadowing something and so if you are not willing to rename shadows you can wrap shadowed code in ign-block.
 In case you have some huge file in your package and you do not want gogen to bother with that you can put opened ign-block on a beginning of a file.

 # todo

 This is a section with listed features that should be implemented, contributors are welcomed

-support nested definitions
+	-support nested definitions

-make block syntax configurable
+	-make block syntax configurable

-make output file name configurable
+	-make output file name configurable